 We can classify products into two broad categories – consumer and industrial products.

-Products which the consumer buys so that he or his family may enjoy the benefits or satisfaction contained in it are called consumer goods.
-On the other hand, those which are bought for resale, or for the production of other products for sale, are referred to as industrial products.
+Products that the consumer buys so that he or his family may enjoy the benefits of satisfaction contained in it are called consumer goods.
+On the other hand, those which are bought for resale, or the production of other products for sale, are referred to as industrial products.
 A note of caution is necessary here.

 Ordinarily, if you see a man on the street, you cannot tell whether he is a teacher, an engineer, or a farmer unless you find out what work he does.
 Similarly, a product cannot be classified as a consumer or an industrial product unless we inquire into the purpose for which it is bought.